MicrosoftDocs/quantum-docs/articles/how-to-connect-workspace.md

 # Different ways to connect to your Azure Quantum workspace

-Once you have created an Azure Quantum workspace, you can connect to it and submit your code using the `azure-quantum` Python package.
+Once you have created an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace), you can connect to it and submit your code using the `azure-quantum` Python package.
 The `azure-quantum` package provides a [`Workspace` class](xref:azure.quantum.Workspace) that represents an Azure Quantum workspace.

-For more information, see [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
+For other ways to access to your workspace, see [Authenticate using a service principal](xref:microsoft.quantum.optimization.authenticate-service-principal) or [Authenticate using a managed identity](xref:microsoft.quantum.optimization.authenticate-managed-identity).

 ## Prerequisites